The Recruit (American TV series): Reception

-The review aggregator website Rotten Tomatoes reported a 67% approval rating, with an average rating of 7.1/10, based on 27 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 68% approval rating, with an average rating of 7/10, based on 31 critic reviews.
 The website's critics consensus reads, "The Recruit may not be the freshest chip off the old block, but it employs Noah Centineo's considerable charms to highly watchable effect."
 Metacritic, which uses a weighted average, assigned the show a score of 59 out of 100 based on 13 critics, indicating "mixed or average reviews".

 Richard Roeper of Chicago Sun-Times gave the series 3 out of 4 stars and said, "Noah Centineo makes a likable lead on the flashy, funny series."

+On Rotten Tomatoes, the second season has an approval rating of 87%, based on 15 critic reviews, with an average rating of 6.4/10.
+Metacritic assigned the second season a score of 73 out of 100, based on 4 critics, indicating "generally favorable" reviews.